google/brunsli/README.md

 Brunsli allows for a 22% decrease in file size while allowing the original JPEG to be recovered byte-by-byte.

+It is possible to try how much Brunsli will save on your images on the site [brunsli.dev](https://brunsli.dev).
+Images are transcoded in browser, no data is transmitted or stored.
+Codec is powered by [WASM](https://webassembly.org/) technology. _Safari uses "interpretation" mode for WASM at first few runs after the page load.
+It is much slower.
+To avoid long wait, please feed codec with small images first._

 <p align="center"><img alt="JPEG XL Logo" src="https://jpeg.org/images/jpegxl-logo.png" width="70px"></p>

 VERY GOOD NEWS: Brunsli is on its way to become standardized.
 Brunsli has been specified as the lossless JPEG transport layer in the [Committee Draft of JPEG XL Image Coding System](https://arxiv.org/abs/1908.03565) and is ready to power faster and more economical transfer and storage of photographs.